 Liquidity risk is the risk that the Branch is unable to meet its payment obligations as they fall due.
-It is the Bank's policy to maintain a strong liquidity position by properly managing the liquidity structure of its assets, liabilities and commitments so that cash flows are appropriately balanced and all funding obligations are comfortably met.
+It is the Branch's policy to maintain a strong liquidity position by properly managing the liquidity structure of its assets, liabilities and commitments so that cash flows are appropriately balanced and all funding obligations are comfortably met.

-The Bank has established policies and procedures to monitor and control its liquidity position on a daily basis by adopting a cash flow management approach.
-The liquidity management process is monitored by the Asset and Liability Management Committee ("ALCO") of Head Office and is reported to the Executive Committee and the Board of Directors.
+The Branch has established policies and procedures to monitor and control its liquidity position on a daily basis by adopting a cash flow management approach.
+The liquidity management process is monitored by the ALCO of Head Office and is reported to the Executive Committee and the Board of Directors of Head Office.